Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Results on multiple descents and order-chaos transitions

 It is also widely observed that the first transition from order to chaos in non-linear dynamics like the $\tanh$ map and other non-linear maps is the slowest, as can be also seen in Fig.~\ref{fig:tanh_bifurcation} the wide range of $r$ values below 9.
 Our results indicate that LSTM has similar behavior, that the first entry from order to chaos is the slowest, followed by many (infinity) other order chaos transitions as the model weights (equivalent to $r$ in the $\tanh$ map) increase overall with training.
 Since `edge of chaos' is the best weights configuration for the model to process information \cite{16}, that means it is the easiest for the model to explore optimal configuration at the widest transition point, which is exactly the first order chaos transition around epoch 114 in Fig.~\ref{fig:lstm_chaos}.
 Therefore, the model is the most optimal at that epoch.

 One clear evidence that the transition is the widest at the first order to chaos transition in LSTM is that we can observe a wide bifurcation regime in Fig.~\ref{fig:lstm_chaos}(b).
 From the beginning of training till around epoch 50, we see that the reduced sum of the 500 samples mostly converge to only one unique value, which is typically known as the single fixed point in the order phase.
-Between epoch 50 and 100, the reduced sum `bifurcates' into two values, before chaos kicks in.
-On the other hand, for the multiple descents regimes after epoch 450, the bifurcation of single fixed point value to multiple values is hardly visible, indication a very short bifurcation process from single fixed points to multiple points before transitioning to chaos.
+Between epoch 50 and 100, the reduced sum `bifurcates' into two values (one above 0 and one below 0), before chaos kicks in at epoch 114.
+On the other hand, for the multiple descents regime after epoch 450, the bifurcation of single fixed point value to multiple values is hardly visible, indication a very short bifurcation process from single fixed points to multiple points before transitioning to chaos.
 It is well-known that non-linear systems approach chaos exponentially fast at the same ratio of the Feigenbaum constant \cite{feigenbaum1975universality}.
 Therefore, the wider is the first bifurcation regime, generally the slower the system approaches chaos.

 That being said, the bifurcation process in high dimensional systems like LSTM may differ from that of the low dimensional $\tanh$ map or the logistic map, and more studies are needed to understand it better.
+Specifically, the low dimensional 1-D maps have much simpler and clear theoretical understanding of the multple chaos-order transitions: due to the prime number of periodicities; Such a phenomenon can appear in high dimensional systems like neural networks, yet the interactions among different dimensions may lead to much more complex transition processes, as seen in some of our other experiments in Appendixes Fig.~\ref{appendix:additional}.

+To give a more detailed plausible theoretical explanation of the such multiple descents and order chaos transitions drawing parallels with the $\tanh$ map, we borrow the theoretical framework from Ref~\cite{16}.
+In Ref~\cite{16}, the authors have shown that for a generic high dimensional dynamical operator $f(\boldsymbol{x})$, the critical point that it transitions from order to chaos can be approximated by the following equation:

+where $\boldsymbol{J}^*_{\boldsymbol{f}}$ is the asymptotic Jacobian matrix of the dynamical operator $f$ at the critical point, and $\|\cdot\|_F$ is the Frobenius norm.
+Similar to 1-D maps, one can also get the critical point for not just $f$, but prime number of iterations of $f$, i.e., $f^2$, $f^3$, $f^5$, etc, i.e. $f^k$ where $k$ is a prime number.
+More explicitly, the critical point for $f^k$ can be approximated by the following equation: